 Getting a tattoo may seem like a good idea at the time, but each year in the U.S., millions of people have a change of heart and have their tattoos removed.
-Ronald N. Shore Dermatology uses state-of-the-art laser tattoo removal to help patients in Rockville and Silver Spring, Maryland, get rid of unwanted tattoos, with an advanced laser system that can be adjusted and customized based on each patient’s tattoo color and other factors for the best possible results.
+Ronald N. Shore Dermatology uses state-of-the-art laser tattoo removal to help patients in Rockville, Maryland, get rid of unwanted tattoos, with an advanced laser system that can be adjusted and customized based on each patient’s tattoo color and other factors for the best possible results.

 Tattoos use pigments injected into the skin to create colorful images.
 In order to remove them, lasers use different wavelengths to break up those pigments so they can be removed by the body’s natural waste disposal processes.
 Not all pigments respond to every type of laser energy.
 In laser tattoo removal, the lasers used can emit different wavelengths depending on the pigments used and other factors, which is why laser tattoo removal can be so effective in eliminating or significantly fading most tattoos.